 We live in an age of hyperconsumerism, with the digital body snatchers (DBS) turning countless individuals into 24/7 consumption zombies.
-The DBS feed on the blood of information, relentlessly codifying and monetizing it as they coax individuals to sacrifice personal responsibility on the altar of perpetual consumption.
+The DBS feed on the blood of information, relentlessly codifying and monetizing it as they coax individuals to sacrifice their singularity on the altar of perpetual consumption.

 The impact of this on the individual is profound; I’ll cite but three examples.
-First, time becomes inert, loses its natural rhythms, its lived duration, its humanizing depth.
-In their place is one ever-on ‘now’, awaiting the next tap of click, word or wink, to commoditize another ‘need’ or financialize more data.
+First, time becomes inert, loses its natural rhythms, its lived duration and humanizing depth.
+In their place is one ever-on ‘now’, awaiting the next click or tap to commoditize another ‘need’ or monetize more information.
 Second, personal and social identity become shaped in a virtual world, flattening out the individual by deadening his or her vitalizing difference.
 Third, the individual who buys into the DBS system accepts its underlying assumption: that what cannot be codified and monetized is not worthy of attention.
 And thus the mystery at the heart of his or her humanity—the domain where ethics are forged in the encounter with otherness, where the chaos of a life is turned into a cosmos—becomes a no-go zone.
 The invasion of the body snatchers, digital technology in the service of hyperconsumerism, is well and truly underway.

 If Leonard Cohen has been consistently popular in Europe and only recently popular in America, and if, in 2008-2010, he played to much bigger audiences than ever before in both places, I will argue that this is because of the ravages wrecked by hyperconsumerism in the twenty-five years between Various Positions and the last tour.
 Indeed, at one decade into the 21st century, a decade in which the DBS had already penetrated vast tracts of our lives, people were suddenly receptive to a wandering artist from another era, a man whose only concern was precisely that which the DBS couldn’t touch: the mystery at the heart of our humanity.
 Let us consider a few examples.

 The cult of celebrity is an essential component of the hyperconsumerist machine.
 Leonard Cohen always refused celebrity.
 He refused to make himself a vehicle for selling a vacuous dream.
-To the mantra of social media—build my brand, feed my fame; make me money, I long for a life—he opposed the humility of ‘I’m just paying my rent every day in the Tower of Song’.
+To the mantra of social media—build my brand, feed my fame; make me money, play the game—he opposed the humility of ‘I’m just paying my rent every day in the Tower of Song’.

-The cult of happiness is also essential to the hyperconsumerist machine (consumption = fulfilling desire = happiness): Leonard Cohen never pedalled happiness.
-Opening his set at the Isle of Wight concert in 1970, for example, before asking the audience to light a match so that he could see where they were in the darkness, he said, ‘I don’t want to impose on you, this isn’t like a sing-along-with-Mitch’, making it clear that the fellowship he sought was not a simulacrum but something more authentic.
+The cult of happiness is also essential to the hyperconsumerist machine.
+Leonard Cohen never pedalled happiness.
+Opening his set at the Isle of Wight concert in 1970, for example, before asking the audience to light a match so that he could see where they were in the darkness, he said, ‘I don’t want to impose on you, this isn’t like a sing-along-with-Mitch’, making it clear that the fellowship he sought was an encounter of individualities, open and free, and not a simulacrum of togetherness as in a Coca-Cola commercial.

 So, I am suggesting, one reason Leonard Cohen’s audience expanded so unexpectedly was because he restored to language its richness and spoke in an individual voice: qualities that help one resist the DBS.
 He refused to trivialize reality, yet his seriousness did not preclude humour; to the shorthand of cliché, he preferred fresh metaphor.
 He proffered no slogans, no solutions, no self-satisfied wisdom: he only offered the music and lyrics he had fashioned from his ‘education in the world’.

 Hyperconsumerism accelerates the process of consumption.
-To the instant gratification promised by the DBS, Leonard Cohen opposed the slowness of meditation; to the cult of winning by not missing a thing, he opposed withdrawal and the spirit of losing (‘I’m on the side of snake eyes tossed against the side of seven’).
-Against the accelerating rollout of novelty, he chose faithfulness and tradition (‘Old Ideas’); against the crowd of consumers, he chose the isolation of the mystic: ‘When wind and hawk encounter, what remains to keep?’.
+To the instant gratification promised by the DBS, Leonard Cohen opposed the slowness of meditation; to the cult of FOMO and winning, he opposed retreat and the spirit of losing (‘I’m on the side of snake eyes tossed against the side of seven’).
+Against the accelerating rollout of novelty, he chose faithfulness and tradition (‘Old Ideas’); against consumer gregariousness, he chose the solitude of the mystic: ‘When wind and hawk encounter, what remains to keep?’.
 And, when he could not withdraw, he nevertheless cultivated his secret life: ‘I bite my lip, I buy what I’m told / from the latest hit to the wisdom of old / But I’m always alone and my heart is like ice / and it’s crowded and cold in my secret life’.

-For the many thousands who came to listen to Leonard Cohen on his last tour, was not the richness of his slowness, the living presence of his being, an antidote to the sterile velocity and deathly acquisitiveness (‘having’) of hyperconsumerism?
+For the many thousands who came to listen to Leonard Cohen on his last tour, was not his stillness at the centre of the turning wheel a disavowal of the merry-go-round of consumerism?
+Was not the living presence of his being a reminder of the deathly vacuity of having?